wlchs/ComparAI_FE/README.md

 - Cancel notification by clicking on it
 - NavbarComponent no longer needs to be included in every view
 - ButtonComponent instead of button divs
+- Should the classification fail, the provider's name must be hidden